Skip to Main Content

 Fax | 704.334.4706

-Tory Summey focuses on employment counseling and litigation.
-On the counseling front, he helps employers navigate complex and ever-changing federal and state laws and regulations that govern the modern employment relationship.
-Tory assists clients with day-to-day issues such as recruiting and hiring, accommodation requests, discipline and corrective action, and terminations.
-He helps clients to implement practical policies that comply with applicable law and to find creative solutions to challenging situations in the workplace.
-Tory regularly represents employers in various industries, including higher education, manufacturing, local government, and health care.
+Tory also assists clients with day-to-day issues such as recruiting and hiring, accommodation requests, discipline and corrective action, and terminations.
+He helps clients to implement practical policies that comply with applicable law and to find creative solutions to challenging situations in the workplace, including those involving AI.

 Prior to joining Parker Poe, Tory practiced commercial litigation for four years with a boutique litigation and bankruptcy firm and practiced employment litigation for two years with a large national firm.

 Tory received his law degree from Wake Forest University, where he was a senior editor for the Wake Forest Journal of Business and Intellectual Property Law and a teaching assistant.
 He was an economics and history double major at Davidson College, as well as a pitcher on Davidson's baseball team.
-Tory lives in the Sedgefield neighborhood of Charlotte with his wife, Alicia, and son, Gavin.

 Representative Experience